Research interests

 — Monograph, submission date in Sep.
 2025 at LSE

-Keywords: European integration; empirical democratic theory; legitimation; democratic innovations; realism
+Keywords: European integration; democratic theory; legitimation; public opinion; democratic innovations

 Abstract

-— Draft presented at the PSA Annual Conference 2024, Glasgow
+— Paper presented at the PSA Annual Conference 2024, Glasgow

 The European Union has increasingly experimented with forms of direct citizen engagement, such as citizens’ assemblies.
 While the emergence of these initiatives can generally be explained in terms of institutional legitimation, the rise of ‘participatory and deliberative democracy’ poses empirical puzzles: its strategic utility in terms of both public and external legitimation seems elusive.
 Grounded in an exploratory empirical study, I propose a new theoretical account to understand this development, arguing that the rise of the participatory and deliberative norm should be described as a form of democratic simulation.
 It is a simulative form of democratic reform insofar as it is established by self-referential patterns in the interactions of the actors who advocate, implement, and sponsor these processes.
 The design of the processes, their objective demand, as well as their (institutional) value can be created by this field of actors themselves.
 The theoretical argument is grounded in evidence from document analysis of institutional discourse, network data on affiliations between actors in the field, and 45 elite interviews.
 The concluding part of the article discusses normative implications and avenues for further empirical research.